 The Board of Directors meets monthly to oversee all business including property and financial management, our goals and objectives, ongoing community concerns, and teacher review.
 Board members serve for two years.They are elected by the membership each year to ensure a minimum of five Board members.
 Candidates must have been members for at least one year.
 Current Board members are: President: Michael Quam; Vice-President: Wayne Hawkins; Treasurer: Barbara Madaras; Secretary: Kathleen Lee; Members-at-Large: Rose Brewster and Lindsey Holm.

-The Practice Committee (PC) meets monthly to make decisions about forms and practices, and sets the yearly teaching schedule.
-The PC is comprised of the Head Teacher and the Zendo Manager, plus a minimum of five appointed representatives.
+The Practice Committee meets monthly to make decisions about forms and practices, and sets the yearly teaching schedule.
+The Practice Committee is comprised of the Head Teacher and the Zendo Manager, plus a minimum of five appointed representatives.
 Representatives must have been members in good standing for at least two years.
 Each member serves a two-year term.
-Current members are: Head Teacher: Eugene Bush; Ino: Rose Brewster; Gina Belton, Julie Clark, Beverly Filip, Mary Holbrook and Alex Kantner.
+Current members are: Head Teacher: Eugene Bush; Ino: Rose Brewster; Gina Belton, Beverly Filip, Mary Holbrook and Alex Kantner.

 Members and Friends